TheWrongAlice/zenhub-slack-bot/README.md

 ## Usage

-Add the bot to any channel, or include it in your direct message conversations.
+Add the bot to any channel, or include it in your direct message conversations.<br />
 The bot will recognize issues by any these formats:
 ```
 #123